 You are here

-About Special Collections Student Assistants & Interns
+About Special Collections Interns & Student Assistants

 Through the donor supported Library Scholar Special Collections Internship and Student Assistant program, Special Collections is able to support the educational and career goals of our students.
 Special Collections Interns and Student Assistants contribute greatly to the processing, digitization and overall growth and usability of our archive.
 Since 2002, Special Collections has worked with over 120 students through the Internship and Assistant program.

-The Library Scholar Special Collections Internship and Student Assistant program offers students an opportunity to work with rare and unique materials, process collections, write finding aids, or create digital exhibits that showcase the unique collections of rare books, photographs, documents, historic maps, oral histories, and media preserved in the archive.
+The Library Scholar Special Collections Internship and Student Assistant program offers students an opportunity to work with rare and unique materials, process collections, write finding aids, or create digital or physical exhibits that showcase the unique collections of rare books, photographs, documents, historic maps, oral histories, and media preserved in the archive.
 Over the course of their time, students have hands-on experience in special collections, archives, public history, and museum studies as a profession.
 This internship offers great real-world archival experience while being an incredible addition to a resume.

 Students are Integral to the Archives!